Strophox/tetro-tui/README.md

 >   - Combos, but no back-to-back.
 >   - Exact formula is: `score_bonus = if is_perfect_clear{ 4 }else{ 1 } * if is_spin{ 2 }else{ 1 } * lineclears * 2 - 1 + (combo - 1)`
 > - Additional controls for Teleport Down (a.k.a.
 'Sonic Drop') / Left / Right.
-> - Different lock reset implementation ('max 15 moves' vs. 'max 10⋅current lock delay')
+> - Different lock reset implementation ('max 15 moves' instead of 'max 10⋅current lock delay')
 > - Speed/Gravity/Fall curve slightly adapted.
 >
 > </details>